xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/configure-jira-integration/KS-JIRA-Connect-JIRA-successfully.png" width=50% alt="Connect Jira Configuration successfully in Katalon">

-4. After successfully authenticating with JIRA, all relevant **JIRA Projects** and **Issue Types** will be retrieved and displayed under the **Submit Options** section.
+4. After successfully authenticating with Jira, all relevant **JIRA Projects** and **Issue Types** will be retrieved and displayed under the **Submit Options** section.
 You can specify the default project and the default issue type for submission here.

     | Field | Description |
     | --- | --- |